FinalClick/io.finalclick.services/README.md

 ### Registering Services

-To register services at the application level, create a static method marked with the `[RegisterServices]` attribute.
+To register services at the application level, accessible from anywhere in code, create a static method marked with the `[RegisterServices]` attribute.

 Example: